 “If someone hasn’t gone to the gym before, they might not have the confidence or experience to believe that they’ll be able to do it.
 People who exercise a lot have a history of knowing that if they can just get there, the exercise will take care of itself,” she says.

-To make changes, think about your motivations
+Think about your motivations

 The next step toward making healthy behavior changes is considering what would motivate you to actually do them.
 And, clearly, thinking about how exercising more will lower your stroke risk in 30 years doesn’t count.